Hoyasumii/avengers-endgame/README.md

 NEBULA (2014): Thank you, Father.
 They suspected nothing.

-[Thanos (2014) plants his double-bladed sword on the ground, takes off his helmet a
+[Thanos (2014) plants his double-bladed sword on the ground, takes off his helmet an